alfonsof/aws-java-examples/awslambdahello2/README.md

 # AWS Lambda Function other Hello World Java example

 This folder contains an AWS Lambda Function example in Java on AWS (Amazon Web Services).
-Handle an AWS simple Lambda function that show the content of the call to the lambda function and return a message with this content, using classes for Request and Response.
+It handles handles a simple AWS Lambda function that show the content of the call to the lambda function and return a message including this content, using classes for Request and Response.